 As your guest, or guests, will be exposed to the same risks and hazards as other participants, we need to have all guests complete a guest application/waiver form.

 You will be the Sponsor member of your guests, and you must accompany them on any day trips they wish to go on.
-Guests must sign the trip sheet stating they have signed the RMRA Guest "Release of Liability, Waiver of All Possible Claims and Assumption of Risk" agreement.
+Sponsor members and their guests must follow the Guest Procedure to complete the waiver.

 Kananaskis Country Trail Maintenance